Modelo 720 – att deklarera utländska tillgångar när man bor i Spanien.

 Well, because if your foreign assets, which you have to declare in Modelo 720 contain shares or funds which are held are foreign custodians and that are not registered at the Spanish financial regulator, you will also need to present a form D6.
 The form is similar to Modelo 720 and does have potentially the same strict sanctions regime but until now the sanctions seem not to be applied in the same strict manner.
 We can only speculate why, probably because the intent of the form is not to find tax evasion but to collect statistics for making better decisions on a macroeconomic level.

 Since December 2021 you no longer have to file the D6 form if you do not hold more than 10 % of capital or voting rights of the entity abroad.
 This effectively abolishes the D6 form for most private investors.

 So, what should I do – I do own shares and funds outside of Spain with more than 10 % of the voting rights or capital of the company?

 Easy, present the Modelo D6 or let us help you.
 The Modelo D6 can be submitted at a Spanish government delegation or through a government website using a special program to submit it.
 It’s not very much fun to do it if you have plenty of shares or funds, so it might be a good idea to get help.

 Now you might think, OK, I’ll get some help with that, I guess it’s the same deadline as Modelo 720, so I have until March?

 Unfortunately, no. The deadline to submit D6 is already in January of the year following the taxable year.
-So, if you haven’t reported yet for 2019 you better act quickly!

 The possible fines are not that high if you do report late but only if you do it before you “get caught”.
 Fines from late reporting range around 150-300 euro if you report late before receiving a letter from the government.
 If you have not done this and you do receive a letter, the sanctions regime is on pair with the Modelo 720 – in other words, very strict!